hemeac/kiwiTechTree/README.md

 ## Changelog
+* 0.5.0 (27 September 2020): Added Knes Support; Added Custom Barn Kit and Hide Empty Node Support (code copied from Unkerballed Start 1.2.0 by SpinkAkron/theonegalen); Modified science values for SSPX; Added SSPX visual observation science experiments to stock cupola and SSPX 2.5m observation piece; Fixed placement of docking port in Luciole; Tweaked Mk3 Expansion SRBs thrust to be consistent with Better SRBs; Lowered entry cost of Otter in NFLV; Reduced the entry costs of parts from CNAR; Fixed bug that broke part upgrade system if not all mods with part upgrades available were not available; Fixed NEEDS and AFTER in KIS; Fixed Node placement for Atlas SRB when BetterSRBs installed; Moved a couple of stock antenna later in the tech tree if NF Exploration is installed; Added B9 Plural to Spaceworthiness switch.
 * 0.4.8 (22 September 2020): Added MK3 Stockalike Expansion and Kerbal Reusability Expansion Support; Moved RoveMax Model XL3 one tier earlier in tech tree; Moved some AirplanePlus parts a touch earlier in the tech tree; Moved the decoupling and docking ports for Mk2 Stockalike Expansion
 * 0.4.7 (20 September 2020): Added MK2 Stockalike Expansion Support; Slight tweak of Moroz; Fixed bug that Mk2-3 LF/O tanks had access to multiple upgrades when CryoTanks installed; Moved MkIV crew cabin to same branch as cockpit.
 * 0.4.6 (19 September 2020): Added Ж-20 "Moroz" Spaceplane, Fuji, Internal RCS, KeR-7, DeepFreeze, KIS, KAS Support; Moved small Restock+ RCS thrusters earlier in the tech tree; Added Other Parts node in the tech tree; Updated the template.